"Diddly squat is as close to squat as makes no nevermind." (page 124)

 This is a superb and far-ranging essay on the apparently mundane zero.
 While it might be expected to be predominantly mathematical, it is much more, an erudite and masterly exposition that touches many disciplines without slighting its mathematical roots.
 It has an exponential arc.

-Book Book Review, Title The Nothing that Is: A Natural History of Zero, Author Robert Kaplan, Rating 4.0, Nothing is something
+Book Book Review, Title The Nothing That Is, Author Robert Kaplan, Rating 4.0, Nothing is something

 Kaplan’s insights and ideas are laid out slowly at first, starting at Almost Nothing and working through the long historical period of zero’s unveiling as the positional placeholder for counting, and zero’s balance point between debits and credits in double entry bookkeeping.